starcoinorg/starcoin/vm/framework/starcoin-framework/tests/compiler-v2-doc/genesis.md

 <tr>
 <td>3</td>
-<td>The Aptos coin should be initialized during genesis and only the Aptos framework account should own the mint and burn capabilities for the APT token.</td>
+<td>The Starcoin coin should be initialized during genesis and only the Starcoin framework account should own the mint and burn capabilities for the APT token.</td>
 <td>Critical</td>
-<td>Both mint and burn capabilities are wrapped inside the stake::AptosCoinCapabilities and transaction_fee::AptosCoinCapabilities resources which are stored under the aptos framework account.</td>
+<td>Both mint and burn capabilities are wrapped inside the stake::StarcoinCoinCapabilities and transaction_fee::StarcoinCoinCapabilities resources which are stored under the starcoin framework account.</td>
-<td>Formally verified via <a href="#high-level-req-3">initialize_aptos_coin</a>.</td>
+<td>Formally verified via <a href="#high-level-req-3">initialize_starcoin_coin</a>.</td>
 </tr>

 <tr>